UPDATED OCT 17, 2019

 Looking for a great place to grab a sandwich and hole up with your laptop?
 Cass Cafe has you covered.
 This art bar and restaurant in the Cass Corridor features casual vegan and vegetarian eats, Motor City Brewing Co. beers on tap, and an ever-changing selection of local art and live music.
 Kick back with a pint of Ghettoblaster and a lentil burger, or try the vegetarian lasagna (broccoli and spinach and mozzarella), a favorite among Wayne State students.

 Indian cuisine is, more often than not, pretty close to vegetarian, but Neehee’s Vegetarian Street Food takes it to a whole new level.
-Their Troy and Canton restaurants right outside Detroit offer completely separate (and enormous) menus for vegans, vegetarians, gluten-free eaters, and even one for those from orthodox religions.
+Their Troy and Canton restaurants right outside of Detroit offer completely separate menus for vegans, vegetarians, gluten-free eaters, and even one for those from orthodox religions.
 No matter which menu you order from, expect your meal to be brimming with flavor.
-Take, for instance, their fried lentil savory doughnuts served with a tamarind-packed sambhar stew.
+You won't find their fried lentil savory doughnuts served with a tamarind-packed sambhar stew anywhere else.

-Everyone who has ever experienced Selden Standard adds it to the top of their favorite restaurant list, and rightfully so.
-This Midtown eatery is known for their small plates made with local ingredients that are so delish you’ll be dreaming about them hours after you’ve left the building!
-But the best part is Selden Standard has a section of their menu that is completely dedicated to vegetables (which is awesome for all of you plant-based peeps out there!).
-Whether you pick their roasted cauliflower, Herbed Flatbread, or Beet Elote… you cannot go wrong here.
-This place proves that eating veggies doesn’t have to be boring.
+Most people who experience Selden Standard add it to the top of their favorite restaurant list, and rightfully so.
+This Midtown eatery is known for their small plates made with local ingredients that are so delish you’ll be dreaming about them hours after you’ve left.
+But the best part of Selden Standard is the section on their menu that is completely dedicated to vegetables.
+Whether you pick their roasted cauliflower, Herbed Flatbread, or Beet Elote, you cannot go wrong here.